 The Shell Grotto is another unique thing to do in Margate which I didn’t do and I have heard is cool.

-Overall thoughts on Margate
+My Overall thoughts on a Margate Day Trip

 It still reminded me of why I’m not a huge fan of England, Margate is, unfortunately, is quite run down and feel’s a bit forgotten too.
 I feel like if you lived there it would be hard to break out of a rut, you’d get stuck there due to limited possibilities and this also showed when I was walking around.